Home Destination Guides The Best Time To Visit Norway (Month-by-month breakdown)

 • Daylight: 6-8 hours in Oslo, sun barely rises in Tromso

-While the tourist season almost declines, festivities sets in for the Christmas and New year.
-Despite the chilling cold, the celebrations bring in warmth and cheer.
-Decorations sparkle against the dark winter, and visiting Norway in December is the perfect time of year if you want to see how Norwegians celebrate Christmas.
 The Northern lights season starts again and it is the best time to visit Norway for tourists seeking to find snow and chase the Aurora borealis without the crowds of January and February.
+Most people catch them on a Tromsø northern lights tour.

-The lakes and some fjords slowly start to freeze.
-The days are dark and snowy, and daylight hours tend to become few (with some areas only experiencing 1-2 hours of daylight).
-You could spend time doing indoor activities like visiting museums in Oslo or hopping restaurants for mouth-watering local Norwegian delicacies.
+You could spend time doing indoor activities like visiting museums in Oslo or testing out all the restaurants in Bergen for mouth-watering local Norwegian delicacies.
 Read and bookmark my packing list for winter in Norway before you go to ensure you have everything you need!

 Best places to visit in Winter: Svalbard, Kirkenes, Tromsø, Lofoten islands, Oslo, Trondheim, Rorøs, the fjords